 - 1. Title: Transmission Vegetation Management - 2.
-Number: FAC-003-3 - 3.
-Purpose: To maintain a reliable electric transmission system by using a defense-indepth strategy to manage vegetation located on transmission rights of way (ROW) and minimize encroachments from vegetation located adjacent to the ROW, thus preventing the risk of those vegetation-related outages that could lead to Cascading.
+Number: FAC-003-4 - 3.
+Purpose: To maintain a reliable electric transmission system by using a defensein-depth strategy to manage vegetation located on transmission rights of way (ROW) and minimize encroachments from vegetation located adjacent to the ROW, thus preventing the risk of those vegetationrelated outages that could lead to Cascading.

-4. Applicability
+4. Applicability:

-4.1.
-Functional Entities:

-4.1.1.
-Applicable Transmission Owners

-4.1.1.1 Transmission Owners that own Transmission Facilities defined in 4.2.

-- 4.1.2 Applicable Generator Owners - 4.1.2.1 Generator Owners that own generation Facilities defined in 4.3 - 4.2.
-Transmission Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities: - 4.2.
-1 Each overhead transmission line operated at 200kV or higher.

-4.2.2 Each overhead transmission line operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator.

-4.2.3 Each overhead transmission line operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC.

-4.2.4 Each overhead transmission line identified above (4.2.1 through 4.2.3) located outside the fenced area of the switchyard, station or substation and any portion of the span of the transmission line that is crossing the substation fence.
+- 4.1.
+Functional Entities: - 4.1.1.
+Applicable Transmission Owners - 4.1.1.1.
+Transmission Owners that own Transmission Facilities defined in 4.2. - 4.1.2.
+Applicable Generator Owners - 4.1.2.1.
+Generator Owners that own generation Facilities defined in 4.3. - 4.2.
+Transmission Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities: - 4.2.1.
+Each overhead transmission line operated at 200kV or higher. - 4.2.2.
+Each overhead transmission line operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator. - 4.2.3.
+Each overhead transmission line operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC. - 4.2.4.
+Each overhead transmission line identified above (4.2.1. through 4.2.3.) located outside the fenced area of the switchyard, station or substation and any portion of the span of the transmission line that is crossing the substation fence. - 4.3.

-4.3.
 Generation Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities:

-4.3.1 Overhead transmission lines that (1) extend greater than one mile or 1.609 kilometers beyond the fenced area of the generating station switchyard to the point of interconnection with a Transmission Owner's Facility or (2) do not have a clear line of sight from the generating station switchyard fence to the point of interconnection with a Transmission Owner's Facility and are: